natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-05-blogs-as-cabinets-of-wonder.md

 description: Exploring the concept of blogs as modern-day "cabinets of wonder," a fascinating comparison to Renaissance collections of curiosity.
 emoji: 🏺
 tags:
+  - 🌐 Blogging
-  - 📚 blogs
+  - 🌀 Complexity
-  - 🎨 creativity
+  - 📖 Discussions
-  - 📜 history
+  - 📚 Education
 haiku: |
   Cabinets of thought,
   Wonders shaped by a vision,